saezlab/Macau_Synergy_Prediction/README.md

 NCI-ALMANAC data is downloaded from the publication Holbeck et al.

+## Snapshot of all R packages used for data analysis

+In case you encounter any issue, all packages used in this project are saved in the folder **packrat/src**

 ## License

 Distributed under the GNU GPLv3 License.
 See accompanying file LICENSE.txt or copy at http://www.gnu.org/licenses/gpl-3.0.html.